Support Home Experiment Builder Experiment Tree Nodes

 Image of a Quota node when added to the Experiment Tree

-If you want participants to be randomly assigned to a quota, consider using the Allocator Node.
+Usually, Quota Nodes come after a Branch Node which divides participants into groups on some criteria.
+If you want participants to be randomly assigned to a quota, use the Allocator Node instead.

-3. On your experiment's Recruitment tab, set a recruitment target for each of your Quotas.
+2. On your experiment's Recruitment tab, click Change Recruitment Target to set a recruitment target for each of your Quotas.
+In the screenshot below, the target for both the English speakers and Greek speakers quotas has been set to 25.

 Tutorials that use this Node